-The route passes through all four prefectures of the island, touching 20 Bangai temples.
-These are historically connected to the pilgrimage route, but are not counted among the 88 main temples.
-For pilgrims who visit the 20 Bangai temples in addition to the 88 temples, the route lengthens to over 1,400 km.
+The route runs through all four prefectures of the island, touching 20 Bangai temples.
+These are historically connected to the pilgrimage, but are not counted among the 88 main temples.
+For pilgrims who visit the 20 Bangai temples in addition to the 88 temples, the route extends to over 1,400 km.

-Most pilgrims begin their trek on Shikoku at temple number 1 “Ryōzenji” in Tokushima Prefecture.
+Most pilgrims start on Shikoku at temple number 1 “Ryōzenji” in Tokushima Prefecture.
 Then visit the other temples in Kōchi and Ehime prefectures in ascending order.
 And end at Temple 88 “Ōkuboji” in Kagawa, or continue from there to Temple 1 to complete the circle.

 However, pilgrims are free to start at any of the 88 temples.
 Pilgrims who live on Shikoku usually begin their journey at their home temple.

 Especially for a first pilgrimage on Shikoku, it is recommended to go clockwise and visit the temples in ascending order (Jun-uchi).
-In this direction, the path is well signposted and there is less chance of getting lost.
+In this direction, the route is well signposted and there is less chance of getting lost.

 Today, many people walk the pilgrimage with several breaks, spread over longer periods of time (Kugiri-uchi).
 They walk part of the route every weekend, every annual vacation, every spring.
 Traditionally, pilgrims have walked the entire pilgrimage without interruption (Tōshi-uchi).
 If only because the journey to Shikoku was long and arduous in many cases.

 After an interruption, the pilgrims continue their walk where it ended the last time.
 For the journey to the starting points and for the return journey from the end point, public transport is usually used.

 The goal of most pilgrims is to visit all 88 temples (Kechigan).
-The order in which the temples were visited is not important.
+The order in which the temples were visited is not prescribed.
 The 88th temple that a pilgrim visits is his “Kechigan temple”.
 This can be the temple with the number 88, but also any other temple.
-Another interpretation is that Kechigan is reached when all 88 temples have been visited and the return to the temple where the pilgrimage began has taken place.
+Another interpretation of Kechigan is that it is reached when all 88 temples have been visited and the return to the temple where the pilgrimage began has taken place.
 The “circle” is then closed.